Pediatric Transplant Hepatology Fellowship

 The program aims to:

-We stand with the Office of Diversity in Medical Education in being "‘committed to cultivating and sustaining an environment that fosters the development of diverse physician leaders who are committed to eliminating the nation’s health inequities through patient care, education, research, and advocacy."
+We support the Office of Diversity in Medical Education's mission to cultivate and sustain an environment that fosters the development of diverse physician leaders dedicated to advancing health equity through patient care, education, research, and advocacy.

-We recognize that a diverse medical workforce is needed to serve our diverse patient populations in our hospital, clinics, and in the communities where they live and work.
-Our GI Advocacy Group works on multiple fronts to serve the many needs of our patients through research, education, philanthropy, and civic engagement.
+We are committed to fostering an inclusive medical workforce to better serve the needs of our patients in our hospital, clinics, and the communities where they live and work.
+Our GI Advocacy Group works on multiple fronts to support patients through research, education, philanthropy, and civic engagement.

 The liver transplant program at Lucile Packard Children’s Hospital was created in 1995 by transplant surgeon, Dr. Carlos Esquivel, who trained with Dr. Thomas Starzl in Pittsburgh in the 1980s.
 In the past 25 years, Stanford has performed over 800 liver transplants, and we currently care for 450 post-transplant patients.
-Our Liver Transplant program has performed 37 liver transplants annually on average over the past 3 years including technical variants and living donor liver transplants.
+Our Liver Transplant program performs 35 liver transplants annually on average, including technical variants and living donor liver transplants.
 We have done 7 heart-liver transplants, 6 kidney-liver transplants and 2 multivisceral transplants in the last 3 years.
-Our team includes a hepatology section with 6 faculty including 4 transplant hepatologists, 3 pioneer pediatric liver transplant surgeons who have contributed enormously in hepatobiliary surgery and transplantation, 15 advanced practice providers, 2 transplant social workers and 1 transplant pharmacist all specialized in the care of liver transplant patients.
+Our team includes a hepatology section with 7 faculty including 4 transplant hepatologists, 3 pioneer pediatric liver transplant surgeons who have contributed enormously in hepatobiliary surgery and transplantation, 15 advanced practice providers, 2 transplant social workers and 1 transplant pharmacist all specialized in the care of liver transplant patients.
 Our transplant outreach program additionally includes 10 sites in Arizona, California, Nevada, Oregon, New Mexico and Hawaii.

 Salaries for fellows for academic year 2024-2025 are as follows: